cyclops-community/ctf/README.md

 The strict library dependencies of Cyclops are MPI and BLAS libraries.

 Some functionality in Cyclops requires LAPACK and ScaLAPACK.
-A standard build of the latter can be constructed automatically by running configure with `--build-scalapack`.
+A standard build of the latter can be constructed automatically by running configure with `--build-scalapack` (requires cmake to build ScaLAPACK, manual build can also be provided along by providing the library path).

 Faster transposition in Cyclops is made possible by the HPTT library.
 To obtain a build of HPTT automatically run configure with `--build-hptt`.